Ali-iotechsys/frp-vagrant/README.md

 # frp Demo
 This vagrant file creates 3 VMs to demo [frp](https://github.com/fatedier/frp).
-In this demo we want to ssh private servers (B1 or B2) using a public server (A)
+In this demo we want to:
+- ssh private servers (B1 or B2) using a public server (A)
+- access web server running on (B1 or B2) using a public server (A)

 ![frp Demo](Diagram.png)